-Meridian complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Meridian does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Meridian complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex (including pregnancy, sexual orientation, and gender identity).
+Meridian does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex (including pregnancy).